rust-lang-ru/book/rustbook-ru/nostarch/chapter18.md

 how the pieces would fit together.
 At the time of writing the library, we can’t know and define all the types other programmers might want to create.
-But we do know that `gui` needs to keep track of many values of different types, and it needs to call a `draw` method on each of these differently typed values.
+But we do know that `gui` needs to keep track of many values of different types, and it needs to call a `draw` method on each of these differently typed значения.
 It doesn’t need to know exactly what will happen when we call the `draw` method, just that the value will have that method available for us to call.